abonvalle/PoC-OpenAI-Whisper/README.md

 # Audio Transcription PoC 🎤 → 📝

-A simple Proof of Concept (PoC) application that records audio from the microphone in a web front-end, sends it to a Flask API, and transcribes it using OpenAI's Whisper model.
+A simple Proof of Concept (PoC) application that records audio from the microphone in a web front-end, sends it to a Fastapi API, and transcribes it using OpenAI's Whisper model.

 ## 📌 Features

 - Record audio directly from the browser
-- Send recorded audio to a Flask backend
+- Send recorded audio to a Fastapi backend
 - Use OpenAI Whisper for speech-to-text transcription
 - Display the transcribed text in the UI

 ## 📦 Tech Stack

 - Frontend: JavaScript (Vanilla JS) + HTML + CSS
-- Backend: Python + Flask
+- Backend: Python + Fastapi
 - Transcription Model: OpenAI Whisper
 - Audio Processing: ffmpeg